jbcodeforce/flink-studies/docs/index.md

 ## Batch processing

 Process all the data in one job with bounded dataset.
-It is used when we need all the data for assessing trend, develop AI model, and with concerned about throughput than latency.
+It is used when we need all the data for assessing trend, develop AI model, and with more throughput concern than latency.

 Hadoop was designed to do batch processing.